 SimplePractice is a platform for health and wellness professionals.
 It allows their customers to manage all aspects of their business, such as scheduling appointments with clients, writing documentation for them, bill clients with credit cards and insurance, etc.

 Stack: Ruby on Rails, Ember.js, React

-SimplePractice was looking for a platform that supports parallelism and ability to manually deploy a particular branch to a particular server with 100% configurable build/deploy pipeline.
+SimplePractice was looking for a platform that supports parallelism and the ability to manually deploy a particular branch to a particular server with a 100% configurable build/deploy pipeline.